Unique Considerations

 Special Equipment

-- High-Efficiency Vacuum Cleaner: Essential for thoroughly cleaning carpets and upholstery; consider a model with attachments for corners and crevices.
+- High-Powered Vacuum Cleaner: Essential for removing dust and debris from carpets and upholstery.
+Ensure it has attachments for corners and crevices.

 Expert Tips